ripSquid/styrdokument/pm/eng/pm_for_qlubbmasteriet_in_sektionen_kista.md

 ## 2 Organisation

-QMISK is led by a Qlubbmästare and deputy Qlubbmästare that are responsible for managing the committee.
+QMISK is led by a Qlubbmästare and vice Qlubbmästare that are responsible for managing the committee.
 These positions are approved by the chapter meeting.

+QMISK's budget is managed by the Skattmästare.
+Approved by the chapter meeting.

 Other committee members are elected according to QMISK's regulations.